fiskaltrust/rollout-doc/middleware/README.md

 If you want to update the configuration later (e.g. use a new SCU package version), the following steps must be performed:

-1. Update of the affected configuration in the portal (e.g. SCU configuration).
+1. Update of the affected configuration in the fiskaltrust.Portal (e.g. SCU configuration).
-2. Rebuild configuration for the CashBox in the portal (assembling/publishing the CashBox)
+2. Rebuild configuration for the CashBox in the fiskaltrust.Portal (assembling/publishing the CashBox)
-3. Stop the middleware and restart the launcher at the cash register.
+3. Stop the fiskaltrust.Middleware and restart the launcher at the cash register.

 The launcher then automatically loads the new version of CashBox, applies it and starts the fiskaltrust.Middleware with the new configuration.